gmzabos/sak/README.md

 # sak
-Collection of scripts & tools for daily use
+Collection of scripts & tools